 What is Kick it to the Curb?

-Kick it to the Curb is a city-wide event aimed to reduce, reuse, and recycle.
-Residents are encouraged to place their unwanted but reusable items at the front of their curb marked with a ‘FREE’ sign.
-Residents are also able to explore the rest of the city to find treasures that are marked with a ‘FREE’ sign.
+Kick it to the Curb is a city-wide event to help Red Deerians reduce and reuse.
+Place your unwanted but usable items at the front of your property marked with a ‘FREE’ sign.
+Then explore curbsides around the city to find new-to-you treasures that are marked with a ‘FREE’ sign.

 Giving items away